-- A global provider of highly engineered filtration and fluid control products and integrated propulsion systems for the aviation, navy, space and process markets worldwide, as well as composite-based products and solutions for navy, defense and industrial customers; - An industry leader in radio frequency test and measurement solutions for the wireless, electronics, medical, automotive and defense industries; and - A leading provider of diagnostic instruments, software and services for the benefit of industrial power users and the electric utility and renewable energy industries.
+- A global provider of highly engineered filtration and fluid control products and integrated propulsion systems for the aviation, navy, space and process markets worldwide, as well as composite-based products and solutions for navy, defense and industrial customers: - · An industry leader in radio frequency shielding and electromagnetic compatibility test products; and - A leading provider of diagnostic instruments, software and services for the benefit of industrial power users and the electric utility and renewable energy industries.

 We conduct our business through a number of wholly-owned direct and indirect subsidiaries.
 Our business is focused on generating predictable and profitable long-term growth through continued innovation and expansion of our product offerings across each of our business segments.
-Our corporate strategy is centered on a multi-segment approach designed to enhance the strength and sustainability of sales and earnings growth by providing lower risk through diversification

-In 2023, strength across our end markets enabled us to achieve record orders and double-digit sales growth.
-We leveraged that growth to deliver higher profit margins and diluted EPS that increased 13 percent to \$3.58 per share.
-With a solid balance sheet and substantial liquidity, we remain well positioned to fund future product development and capital investments to drive organic growth as well as acquisitions to add to our technology-driven portfolio of products and services.
+In 2024, strong demand across our core end-markets drove record orders and sales.
+We leveraged that growth to deliver improved profit margins and diluted EPS that increased 10 percent to \$3.94 per share.
+With a solid balance sheet and substantial liquidity, we remain well positioned to fund both future investments to drive organic growth and acquisitions to add to our technology-driven portfolio of products and services.

 The following are only selected measures of Company performance.
-For complete financial information, please see the audited financial statements included in our 2023 Annual Report to Shareholders.
+For complete financial information, please see the audited financial statements included in our 2024 Annual Report to Shareholders.